pinax/pinax-api/docs/resources.md

 ### Resource Attributes

-Resource `.attributes` define the resource data to expose for retrieval and accepted for update.
+Resource attributes define the resource data to expose for retrieval and accepted for update.
 Attributes may refer to Django model fields or resource properties.

 All resource attributes define single-object attributes.
 Integer fields, char fields, and boolean fields are examples of singleton attributes.
+Attributes may be more complex than these types as long as they are single objects.

 Although ForeignKey relationships are single-object, the JSON:API spec [explicitly states](http://jsonapi.org/format/#document-resource-object-attributes)